Team Services | TFS 2015 & TFS 2017 | Visual Studio 2013 | Visual Studio 2015

-Use the Pending Changes page (Keyboard: Ctrl + 0, P) to check in your code to the team’s codebase.
+Use the Pending Changes page (Keyboard: Ctrl + 0, P) in Team Explorer to check in your code into a new changeset.

-You can specify which file changes you want to check in by dragging them between the Included Changes and Excluded Changes sections of the Pending Changes page.
-You can also scope your check-in as you work in other areas of Visual Studio:
+You can specify which file changes you want to check in by dragging them between the Included Changes and Excluded Changes sections of the Pending Changes page in Team Explorer.
+You can also check-in as you work in other areas of Visual Studio:

 In Solution Explorer, select one of the following:

-After you select the items, open their context menu, and choose Check In.
+After you select the items, right-click and select Check In.

 In Source Control Explorer, select one or more items with pending changes or one or more folders that contain items with pending changes.
 (Items with pending changes are indicated by this symbol: ).
 Open the context menu for the selected items, and choose Check In.